Overview

-The scientific vision for the Department of Developmental and Molecular Biology (DMB) is to investigate the underlying cellular and molecular mechanisms in development, aging, regeneration, and disease.
-DMB currently boasts 22 research groups using diverse model systems of hematologic, neurologic, cardiovascular, renal, virologic, metabolic, oncologic, and age-related diseases.
-These scientific areas and interactions are the foundation on which DMB stands and diversity is one of our major strengths.
+The mission of the Department of Developmental and Molecular Biology (DMB) is to investigate the underlying cellular and molecular mechanisms of development, aging, regeneration, and disease.
+DMB currently boasts 22 research groups consisting of over 100 students, postdoctoral fellows, technicians, staff scientists, instructors and faculty members and bringing in over $12M in annual grant funding.
+Our variety of approaches and disciplines is one of our major strengths with ongoing research utilizing various model systems including human cells, mice, Drosophila, and zebrafish to explore scientific questions related to hematologic, neurologic, cardiovascular, renal, virologic, metabolic, oncologic, and age-related diseases.
+These scientific areas foster lively interactions and are the foundation on which DMB stands.

-The departmental activities include DMB weekly journal clubs, weekly work-in-progress seminars in which all graduate students, post-doctoral fellows, and faculty participate, and regular faculty “chalk talks”, where ongoing research programs and grant proposals are discussed.
-The department also hosts a vibrant bi-monthly external faculty seminar series to enhance scientific exposure and networking for our faculty and trainees.
+The departmental activities include weekly work-in-progress seminars in which all graduate students, post-doctoral fellows, and faculty participate, weekly faculty “chalk talks”, where ongoing research programs and grant proposals are discussed, quarterly trainee-initiated DreaMBig sessions focused on expanding scientific perspectives and fostering trainee career growth, as well as biennial retreats.
+DMB also hosts a vibrant bi-monthly external faculty seminar series to enhance scientific exposure and networking for our faculty and trainees.

 Recent Publications